How to wire solar panels in series vs. parallel

 How do solar panels wired in series compare to solar panels wired in parallel?

-Series wired circuits for solar panels work in a similar way.
-If for some reason there is a problem with the connection of one panel in the series, the entire circuit fails.
-Meanwhile, one defective panel or loose wire in a parallel wired circuit will not impact the production of the rest of the solar panels.
+If there is a problem with the connection of one panel in a series, the entire circuit fails.
+Meanwhile, one defective panel or loose wire in a parallel circuit will not impact the production of the rest of the solar panels.

 Wiring solar panels when using a string inverter

-In most crystalline solar panels the open circuit voltage is around 40 Volts and for most string inverters the voltage window is between 300 to 500 volts.
-This would mean that when designing a system you could have between 8 and 12 twelve panels in series.
+In most crystalline solar panels, the open circuit voltage is around 40 Volts.
+Most string inverters have an operational voltage window between 300 and 500 volts.
+This would mean that when designing a system, you could have between 8 and 12 panels in a series.

 Which wiring works better – series or parallel?

-In theory, parallel wiring is a better option for many electrical applications because it allows for continuous operation of the panels that are not malfunctioning.
+In theory, parallel wiring is a better option for many electrical applications because it allows for continuous operation of the panels, even if one of the panels is malfunctioning.
 But, it is not always the best choice for all applications.
-When designing your solar system, your installer might decide that series wiring is better suited for your application or he might choose a hybrid approach by series wiring some panels and parallel wiring others.
+You also might need to meet certain voltage requirements in order for your inverter to operate.

 Can you add more solar panels to your existing system?

-The use of micro-inverters or optimizers in the scheme of your solar system can help avoid inverter-size limitations that string inverters have.
-Your system can be expanded one panel at a time by giving it its own inverter by connecting it to a micro-inverter.
-This can be done with existing string inverters that are maxed out provided that additional solar panels are wired in on the AC side of the string inverter.
+This can be done with existing string inverters that are maxed out, provided that the additional panels are wired on the AC side of the string inverter.

 How do you connect solar panels to the grid?